Mary Curtis Verna

 During her tenure at the Metropolitan Opera, Curtis-Verna became well-known and acclaimed for filling in for indisposed divas, often on only a few hours notice.

 Curtis-Verna made guest appearances with several other American opera companies, including Cincinnati and Baltimore.
 In 1962, she sang with the Philadelphia Lyric Opera in Manon Lescaut, conducted by Julius Rudel and in 1964, La Gioconda opposite Franco Corelli and conducted by Anton Guadagno.
 She also performed in three New York Philharmonic summer stadium concerts in Lewisohn Stadium, in 1959, 1960, and 1963, singing selections from Verdi and Puccini operas.
 She sang with South American opera companies, including the Teatro Colón in Buenos Aires.
 In 1958 she made her sole appearances as Norma at the ancient Fourvière Arena in Lyon, opposite Mario del Monaco and Giulietta Simionato.

-Verna made comparatively few commercial recordings, including Aida for Remington; she recorded a solo album of Italian arias, Don Giovanni, Un ballo in maschera, and Aida for Cetra Records in Italy.
+Curtis-Verna made comparatively few commercial recordings, including Aida for Remington; she recorded Don Giovanni, Un ballo in maschera, Aida and an operatic recital album for Cetra Records in Italy.
 For the Metropolitan Opera Record Club (issued by the Book-of-the-Month Club) she recorded Il Trovatore and Andrea Chenier.
 Later, several live Metropolitan Opera recordings were issued including Tosca, Don Carlo, and two recordings of Aida, as well as Macbeth in Cincinnati, and La Gioconda in Philadelphia.
 Several live pirate recordings survive, among these fragments of Metropolitan Opera performances of Turandot, and of her single house performance of Adriana Lecouvreur, both opposite Franco Corelli.

 Curtis-Verna left the Metropolitan Opera in 1966; her final appearance was in the gala closing night performance at the old house.
 In 1969, she accepted the position of Head of the Voice Department at the University of Washington School of Music.
 That same year, she gave one of her final operatic performances in Turandot with the Seattle Opera, alternating with Birgit Nilsson in the title role.
 She retired from the University of Washington in 1991.

 Curtis-Verna died at her home in Seattle, Washington on December 4, 2009, at the age of 88.